chanzuckerberg/czi-oss-training/03-improving-oss-impact/01-impactful-contribution-model.md

    Some questions you should be asking at this point are:

    - Where does the organization use open source?
-   - What of our goals heavily rely on open source?
+   - Which of our goals heavily rely on open source?
    - Where are we in our open source journey? (consumer, participant, contributor, leader)

 3. **Decide on and document your open source strategy.**